janw-me/disable-full-site-editing/readme.txt

 Contributors: janw.oostendorp
 Tags: ful-site-edit
 Requires at least: 5.0
-Tested up to: 5.9
+Tested up to: 6.0
 Requires PHP: 7.2
-Stable tag: 1.0.3
+Stable tag: 1.1.0
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Allow to disable full site editing in the admin, useful to protect a production site.
+Allow disabling full site editing in the admin, useful to protect a production site.

 == Description ==

-Allow to disable full site editing in the admin, useful to protect a production site.
+Allow disabling full site editing in the admin, useful to protect a production site.
 A block theme will continue to work as intended on the frontend while making sure the theme can't be messed up.

 > *⚠️ Full site editing is still fresh.*